groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 **The honest comparison:**

 - **iText**: Great for basic annotations, but arrow customization is limited
 - **PDFBox**: Free and capable, but requires more boilerplate code
 - **GroupDocs.Annotation**: Best balance of features and ease of use (though it's commercial)

 **GroupDocs shines when you need:**

 - Multiple annotation types in one project
-- Enterprise-level support and documentation
+- Enterprise‑level support and documentation
 - Quick implementation with minimal code
-- Built-in collaboration features (like replies)
+- Built‑in collaboration features (like replies)

 **Fair warning**: It's not free.
-But if you're building a commercial application where time-to-market matters, the investment typically pays for itself in reduced development time.
+But if you're building a commercial application where time‑to‑market matters, the investment typically pays for itself in reduced development time.

 ## Prerequisites - What You Actually Need